-We project Africa will experience the world’s fastest regional energy demand growth -driven by urbanization, rising populations, and strong GDP growth.
-Africa will remain a significant exporter of oil & gas.
+We project Africa experiences the world’s fastest regional energy demand growth -driven by urbanization, rising populations, and strong GDP growth.
+Africa remains a significant exporter of energy

-- Energy demand is projected to grow by 93% between today and 2035, much faster than the global average of 41%.
-However, African demand will make up just 4% of the global total.
+- Energy demand is projected to grow by 88% between today and 2035, much faster than the global average of 37%.
+However, African demand accounts for just 4% of the global total.

-- Renewables in power generation expand strongly, but from a very small base, as does hydro (+157%).
-As a result, non-fossil fuels are projected to double their market share from 7% today to 14% in 2035.
+- Renewables grow strongly in Africa, but from a very small base, as does hydro (+135%).
+As a result non-fossil fuels are projected to nearly double their market share from 7% today to 13% in 2035.

-- CO2 emissions will increase by 76% compared to the global average of 29%.
-However, energy use per capita will be just 21% of the global average.
+- CO2 emissions are projected to increase by 73% compared to the global average of 25%.
+However, energy use per capita is just 21% of the global average.

-- By sector, ongoing urbanization and electrification means energy demand in power generation will grow the fastest, expanding by 124% and will account for 47% of energy demand in 2035.
+- By sector, ongoing urbanization and electrification means energy demand in power generation grows the fastest, expanding by 115% and accounting for 46% of energy demand in 2035.

-- Energy production will grow by 47% and remains dominated by oil.
-Oil’s share, however, shrinks from 55% today to 38% in 2035 with natural gas rising to 35%.
+- Energy production grows by 46% and remains dominated by oil.
+Oil’s share, however, shrinks from 54% today to 38% in 2035 with natural gas rising to 35% from 24% today.